Skip to main content

 config:

-As a default we count with that the model will be located on path /data/models/speech_to_text_phonexia/en_us_6-3.62.0.model.
-This folder structure is ensured by unzipping provided licensed-models.zip archive in /models/ path.
-Additionally if the path to the model is different, or the version of model is not matching with the image, it can be specified in instances config as a:
+By default, models are expected at the path /data/models/speech_to_text/<language>-<version>.model.
+This folder structure is ensured by unzipping the provided licensed-models.zip archive in the /data/models/ path.
+If the path to the model is different, or the version of the model does not match the image, it can be specified in the instance config:

 apiVersion: helm.cattle.io/v1